inikep/lizard/examples/blockStreaming_doubleBuffer.md

  - Firstly, read "Lizard Streaming API Basics".
  - This is relatively advanced application example.
- - Output file is not compatible with lizardframe and platform dependent.
+ - Output file is not compatible with lizard_frame and platform dependent.

 ## What's the point of this example ?